Search for resonant $WZ \rightarrow \ell\nu \ell^{\prime}\ell^{\prime}$ production in proton$-$proton collisions at $\mathbf{\sqrt{s} = 13}$ TeV with the ATLAS detector: Introduction

 \section{Introduction}

 Searches for diboson resonances provide an essential test of theories of electroweak symmetry breaking beyond the Standard Model (BSM): new charged scalar diboson resonances arise in various models with an extended Higgs sector~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw,Ivanov:2017dad,Steggemann:2020egv} and vector resonances are predicted in various BSM scenarios~\cite{Agashe:2004rs,Giudice:2007fh,Foadi:2007ue,Randall:1999ee,Csaki:2003dt,Csaki:2015hcd}.
-In this letter, a search for a \textit{ WZ} resonance produced via either the Drell--Yan process or vector-boson fusion (VBF) is conducted in the fully leptonic decay channel $ \ell \nu \ell \ell$ ($\ell = e ~\mathrm{or} ~\mu$).
-The proton–proton collision data, with an integrated luminosity of 139 fb$^{-1}$, were collected by the ATLAS detector~\cite{PERF-2007-01} at the Large Hadron Collider (LHC) at a centre-of-mass energy of $\sqrt{s} = 13$ TeV.
+In this article, a search for a \textit{ WZ} resonance produced via either the Drell--Yan process or vector-boson fusion (VBF) is conducted in the fully leptonic decay channel $ \ell \nu \ell \ell$ ($\ell = e ~\mathrm{or} ~\mu$) in proton–proton ($pp$) collisions.
+The $pp$ collision data, with an integrated luminosity of 139 fb$^{-1}$, were collected by the ATLAS detector~\cite{PERF-2007-01} at the Large Hadron Collider (LHC) at a centre-of-mass energy of $\sqrt{s} = 13$ TeV.